 Turn Loose the Swans

 A force of nature.

-Brooding, pleading, almost confessional, it feels narrative.
+Brooding, pleading, almost confessional.
+It feels narrative.
 There are hints of Baudelaire in its melancholy, perhaps even echoes of Angela Carter’s gothic world-building in the way romance and darkness intertwine.

 The tempo shifts here are staggering.
 Mellifluous dirge gives way to crushing weight, then to something almost hymnal.
-It is ambitious and utterly controlled, a masterclass.
+It is ambitious and utterly controlled.
+A masterclass.

+Turn Loose the Swans